harvard-stat108s23/pokemaster/README.md

 In the above example, we used the `pokecard` function to pick a team of Pokemons.
-We picked 6 Pokémons - “pikachu”,“staryu”, “exeggutor”, “wynaut”, “wailmer”, “xatu” -, customized the card color to “LightBlue”, and chose a name for the card “Best Team”.
+We picked 6 Pokémons - “pikachu”,“staryu”, “exeggutor”, “wynaut”, “wailmer”, “xatu” -, customized the card color to “LightBlue”, and chose “Best Team” as the title for the card.
 You can see the `pokecard` is generated accordingly.
+There is nothing better than a nice flashcard of your favorite Pokémon team!

 ## Example 3 – Stats analysis